PrettyChi246/Sales/README.md

 - Cookie Sales Performance by City
 - Sales trends over time

-The goal of this project is to transform raw sales data into an interactive business intelligence dashboard that can support data-driven decision-making.
+The project demonstrates my ability to transform raw sales data into an interactive business intelligence dashboard that can support data-driven decision-making.

 #Dataset